Skip to content

 To add a definition in a split field, follow these steps:

 1. Locate the field definition.
-(See).
+(See this article for more details).

 2. Click the three dots (ellipses) and from the menu that displays, click Add Definition.